TARE wordmark

 Understanding the Data Model & Provenance Ontology

-Unlike traditional LIMS systems that rely on flat, disconnected tables, TARE organizes reality into four interconnected pillars.
-This structure ensures that every action, reading, and resulting artifact can be cryptographically traced back to its origin.
+Unlike software systems that leave records in flat, disconnected tables, TARE organizes lab context into four interconnected pillars.
+This structure helps reviewers follow actions, readings, and resulting artifacts back to their recorded source context.

 1. Execution

-Represents the intentional actions taken by human operators or automated agents.
+Represents the intentional actions taken by human operators and configured workflows.
 This includes top-level Runs (often tied to Experiments) and granular Process Steps.

 2. Telemetry